 In most divorces, there is some level of contention.
 That is to be expected.
 Divorce is the unwinding of a financial contract and partnership.
 Add children into the mix and it’s even more challenging.
-However, if one spouse is “frustrating settlement”, being uncooperative or purposefully delaying the divorce, Family Code section 217 may be employed as means of requesting fees.
-Note that court would still need to determine whether the ‘bad actor’ has or is likely to have the ability to pay the sanctions.
+However, if one spouse is “frustrating settlement”, being uncooperative, or purposefully delaying the divorce, Family Code section 217 may be employed as means of requesting fees.
+Note that the court would still need to determine whether the ‘bad actor’ has or is likely to have the ability to pay the sanctions.

 Some examples of when fees as “sanctions” may be appropriate income (but are not limited to):

 - Withholding important information about your child’s health or welfare from the other spouse